 These features would include instrument sounds, key change, effect, or whatever it is you are looking to access or change within the piano.
 This model has an 88-key weighted key action which is Yamaha’s entry level key movement called GHS and it’s overall good for a digital piano although it does not feel like a real piano but is certainly a big step up over any of the less expensive “off-brands” out there including Artesia, Williams, Suzuki, and others.

 There is a master volume control but you’ll need to turn it up almost all the way to get a reasonable volume out of it.
-A 12-watt speaker system is very low power and way behind some of the other digital pianos out there including the Casio PX-870.
+A 12-watt speaker system is very low power and more artificial in piano sound in my opinion and way behind some of the other digital pianos out there including the newer Casio PX-870.
 For just $100 more the Casio PX-870 has 40 watts of power going into 4 speakers and the piano polyphony power is 256-note polyphonic vs 64 notes in the Yamaha YDP-103.

 To put this all in perspective, the lower priced Yamaha P-125 portable 88 key digital piano at just $699 with the same same GHS key action has a much better 192-note polyphony piano sound chip with more natural dynamic tonal range and expression, along with slightly more powerful internal amplifiers going through 4 speakers instead of just two speakers.